wwood/bioruby-kmer_counter/README.md

 gem install bio-kmer_counter
 ```

 bio-kmer_counter is only tested on Linux, but probably works on OSX too.
-It might even work on Windows if you
+It might even work on Windows if
 the progress bar is turned off.
 Maybe.

 ## Usage